Learning Firmly Nonexpansive Operators: Learning firmly nonexpansive operators

-where we have used the fact that the squared norm is lower semi-continuous with respect to the weak topology on $X$ and, by \cref{topo}, that $N_k(\bar x)-\bar{y}\rightharpoonup N(\bar x)-\bar{y}$ as $k\to\infty$ for every $\bar x$, $\bar{y}\in X$. \end{proof}
+where we have used the fact that the squared norm is lower semi-continuous with respect to the weak topology on $\cX$ and, by \cref{topo}, that $N_k(\bar x)-\bar{y}\rightharpoonup N(\bar x)-\bar{y}$ as $k\to\infty$ for every $\bar x$, $\bar{y}\in\cX$. \end{proof}

-In practice, the minimizer of \cref{experr} cannot be computed since, in general, the probability distribution $\mu$ is unknown.
+In practice, minimizers of \cref{experr} cannot be computed since, in general, the probability distribution $\mu$ is unknown.
 Instead, we suppose to have access to finitely many identically distributed and independent copies of the pair $(\bar X, \bar Y)$ on $\Omega$, denoted by $(\bar{X}_i,\bar{Y}_i)$, $i=1,\ldots, n$, and we aim at finding minimizers of the following \emph{empirical risk minimization} problem,

 within the space of nonexpansive operators.
-In order to show that $N_n^*$ exists, it suffices to observe that \cref{eq:EP} is a particular case of \cref{experr} in the following sense: if we define the random variable $\widehat \mu:=\tfrac1n\sum_{i=1}^n\delta_{(\bX_i, \bY_i)}$, then, for every $\omega\in\Omega$, $\widehat \mu (\omega)=\tfrac1n\sum_{i=1}^n\delta_{(\bX_i(\omega), \bY_i(\omega))}$ defines an empirical distribution supported in the finitely many points $(\bX_i(\omega), \bY_i(\omega))$, $i=1,..., n$, and so, for every $\omega\in\Omega$,
+In order to show that $N_n^*$ exists, it suffices to observe that \cref{eq:EP} is a particular case of \cref{experr} in the following sense: if we define the random variable $\hat \mu_n:=(1/n)\sum_{i=1}^n\delta_{(\bX_i, \bY_i)}$, then, for every $\omega\in\Omega$, $\hat \mu_n^\omega=(1/n)\sum_{i=1}^n\delta_{(\bX_i(\omega), \bY_i(\omega))}$ defines an empirical distribution supported in the finitely many points $(\bX_i(\omega), \bY_i(\omega))$, $i=1,..., n$, and so, for every $\omega\in\Omega$,